Skip To Main Content

 Our programs have

-continue to put students first and work diligently to ensure their success.
+dedicated, talented members committed to doing what is in the best interest of our students.
+I will continue to put students first and work diligently to ensure their success.
 I feel very fortunate to be part of these programs and to support the students and families.

 My professional background is rooted in special education, leadership, and school psychology.
 For the past 17 years, I have worked in public education as a leader, school psychologist, intake coordinator, PBIS coach and principal.
-This is my first year in Livonia Public Schools,
+I look forward to using these collective experiences as your LTP Administrator.

 In addition to my professional achievements, my greatest accomplishment is my family.
 I am a